Description

 - Glucagon Receptor (GCGR): Moderate-high affinity binding, full agonist activity

-- Receptor Balance: Approximately 1:1 to 2:1 GLP-1R:GCGR activation ratio (optimized to prevent hyperglycemia)
+- Receptor Balance: About 1:1 to 2:1 GLP-1R:GCGR start ratio (optimized to prevent hyperglycemia)

 - Selectivity: Minimal activity at other receptors (GIP, GLP-2, etc.)

-This balanced activation is critical—too much glucagon activity causes hyperglycemia, while too much GLP-1 activity limits the metabolic benefits of glucagon.
+This balanced start is key—too much glucagon activity causes hyperglycemia, while too much GLP-1 activity limits the body benefits of glucagon.
 Mazdutide’s optimized structure achieves the ideal balance.

 GLP-1 Receptor Pathway:

-When Mazdutide binds to GLP-1 receptors, it initiates a cascade of beneficial effects:
+When Mazdutide binds to GLP-1 receptors, it starts a cascade of beneficial effects:

 Pancreatic Effects: